johndoe31415/x509sak/README.md

     signcsr            Make a certificate authority (CA) sign a crtificate signing request (CSR) and output the certificate revokecrt          Revoke a specific certificate
+    genbrokenrsa       Generate broken RSA keys for use in pentetration testing dumpkey            Dump a key in text form
 ```
 [//]: # (End of summary -- auto-generated, do not edit!)